Neal Bledsoe: Actor

 He has won several awards for his work in independent films such as Junction, West End and After the Sun Fell.
-He also has appeared in both Revolutionary Road and Sex and the City 2 in blink-and-you'll-miss-him types of roles.
-Recently, he starred opposite Val Kilmer in the western A Soldier's Revenge.
+He also has appeared in both Revolutionary Road and Sex and the City 2.
+He starred opposite Val Kilmer in the western A Soldier's Revenge.
+He will next be seen in Kathryn Bigelow's upcoming Netflix film A House of Dynamite (2025), as the husband of Rebecca Ferguson.

 On the stage, he worked on the Broadway production of Impressionism, the world premiere of Stephen Wadsworth's Figaro Plays at the McCarter Theatre and Michael Arden's award-winning production of The Pride at the Wallis Annenberg Center for the Performing Arts.
+Most recently, he appeared on Broadway opposite Denzel Washington and Jake Gyllenhaal in Othello (2025), where he played the Duke of Venice and was the understudy for Gyllenhaal's Iago.